Museums and Heritage Centres

 Tenterden and District Museum

-Exhibits show the history of Tenterden and the Cinque Ports, reflecting the rich history of the area.
+The Tenterden and District Museum shows the history of the town and the Cinque Ports.
+It highlights the rich history of the area.

 - Tenterden and District Museum, Tenterden TN30 6HN

 Willesborough Windmill is one of the largest smock mills that is still active in the south of England.
 Take a visit to see how wheat is ground to make flour.

 The windmill celebrated its 150th birthday in 2019.
 This was marked by a series of special events.
 Visit their website below for more information.

 There is also a commemorative floral tribute in Ashford's Memorial Gardens.